ThisIsBen/MachineLearning_Stock_Prediction/README.md

 ```
 svm-train -s 0 -c 100 -g 0.1 -v 5 LIBSVM2020CLF_trainingDataSet.scale
 ```
+Do five-fold cross validation for the classifier using the parameters C = 100 and gamma = 0.1

 Step3 A model file (.model) file will be created. e.g.,
 LIBSVM2020CLF_trainingDataSet.scale.model